Louuu03/EverydayChallenge/D8-Validation/README.md

-# Day 1 Menu Icon
+# Day 8 Validation

 ## Introduction

-It is a animated menu icon if you click on it.
+My closed ones always say that I don't really give out enough affirmation and validation to them.
+I do appriciate and admire them, just not in an explicit way.
+So here you go, this is a carousel of those validation.

-Here is the website: [Day 1- Menu Icon](https://louuu03.github.io/EverydayLilChallenge/D1-MenuIcon/MenuIcon.html)
+Here is the website: [Day 8- Validation](https://louuu03.github.io/EverydayLilChallenge/D8-Validation/index.html)

 ![alt text](./Icon/gif.gif)